 At Sidley, Barry focuses on high-profile, high-stakes matters involving complex and emerging issues.
 For example:

 - Investment Adviser Fiduciary Duty and Compliance.
-Barry has represented investment advisers and principals in approximately 60 SEC investigations or examinations concerning regulatory priority issues such as allocation of investments, fund expenses, adviser compensation, valuation of fund holdings, cross trades, disclosure of investment risk and fund objectives, MNPI policies and procedures, big data and adequacy of compliance procedures.
+Barry has represented investment advisers and principals in approximately 70 SEC investigations or examinations concerning regulatory priority issues, such as allocation of investments, fund expenses, adviser compensation, valuation of fund holdings, cross trades, disclosure of investment risk and fund objectives, MNPI policies and procedures, alternative data, ESG, and adequacy of compliance procedures.

 - Insider Trading.
-He routinely defends individuals, fund advisers and broker-dealers in SEC enforcement matters concerning alleged insider trading or MNPI policies and procedures.
-Barry also conducts internal investigations into MNPI issues and advises on MNPI policies and procedures.
+Barry routinely defends individuals, fund advisers, and broker-dealers in SEC enforcement matters concerning alleged insider trading or MNPI policies and procedures.
+He also conducts internal investigations into MNPI issues and advises on MNPI policies and procedures.

 - RMBS.
-Barry defended a major international bank in DOJ, SEC, State Attorney General and other multi-year investigations into the creation and underwriting of Residential Mortgage-Backed Securities up to the Financial Crisis.
+He defended a major international bank in DOJ, SEC, State Attorney General, and other multi-year investigations into the creation and underwriting of Residential Mortgage-Backed Securities up to the financial crisis.

 - Litigation.
-Drawing on his trial and emergency relief litigation experience at the SEC and before that, Barry has represented businesses and individuals in SEC litigation, successfully defended emergency relief litigation against the CFTC, and creates novel and effective strategies to coordinate the defense of regulatory investigations with parallel civil litigation and criminal cases.
+Drawing on his trial and emergency relief litigation experience at the SEC and before that, Barry has represented businesses and individuals in SEC litigation and successfully defended emergency relief litigation against the CFTC.
+He creates novel and effective strategies to coordinate the defense of regulatory investigations with parallel civil litigation and criminal cases.

 - SEC Regulation M. Barry has defended investment advisers and broker-dealers in numerous investigations about perceived stock manipulation and issues under Rule 105.

-Several industry publications have recognized Barry including Chambers USA, U.S. News – Best Lawyers® “Best Law Firms,” Benchmark Litigation, WWL Global Investigations Review, and The Legal 500.
-According to Chambers, for example, sources say that he is a “very strong and very insightful lawyer”; “interviewees describe [him] as ‘very learned and smart, and a joy to work with’”; and he “receives praise from clients for his expert approach to major investigations by regulators and his ability to ‘handle really high-risk cases in a thoughtful way.’”
-In 1999, Barry received the SEC’s “Stanley Sporkin Award” for outstanding contributions to the agency’s enforcement program.
+For years, prestigious industry publications have recognized Barry, including Chambers USA for his work in Nationwide Securities Regulation: Enforcement (2010–2023), U.S. News – Best Lawyers® “Best Law Firms,” Benchmark Litigation, WWL Global Investigations Review, and The Legal 500.
+According to Chambers, for example, sources say that he is a “very strong and very insightful lawyer” and “has the trust and respect of the SEC staff.”
+Interviewees describe Barry as “very learned and smart, and a joy to work with”; and he “receives praise from clients for his expert approach to major investigations by regulators and his ability to ‘handle really high-risk cases in a thoughtful way.’”
+In 1999, he received the SEC’s “Stanley Sporkin Award” for outstanding contributions to the agency’s enforcement program.
 Barry speaks and writes often on SEC enforcement and related issues.
-He has participated in programs concerning SEC enforcement and litigation sponsored by SIFMA, the New York City Bar Association, American Conference Institute, Directors Roundtable, Glasser LegalWorks, PLI, Legal IQ, the SEC, and the Department of Justice, among others.
-One of his more recent speaking engagements in February 2018, “Commencing and Conducting the Internal Investigation: What Must Be Considered,” was part of the Dean’s Distinguished Lecture Series at his alma mater, Cornell Law School.
+He has participated in programs concerning SEC enforcement and litigation sponsored by SIFMA, the SEC Historical Society, the New York City Bar Association, American Conference Institute, Directors Roundtable, Glasser LegalWorks, Practising Law Institute, Legal IQ, the SEC, the DOJ, and Cornell Law School, among others.
+One of his speaking engagements in February 2018, “Commencing and Conducting the Internal Investigation: What Must Be Considered,” was part of the Dean’s Distinguished Lecture Series at his alma mater, Cornell Law School.